DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-08-adding-a-way-for-users-to-create-api-clients.md

 - generated once when the API client is created
 - displayed once on the confirmation page
-- stored as an HMAC SHA-256 hash to prevent plaintext secrets being stored in the database
+- stored as an hash to prevent plaintext secrets being stored in the database

-Third parties must include the token in the authorization header of each API request.
+Third parties must include the token in the ‘authorization’ header of each API request.
 The API validates the token and rejects requests if the token is:

 - missing or invalid
 - expired